airspot-dev/iot-demo/rulesets/procevents/procevents-post-restapi/README.md

 # procevents-post

-responds to the procevent events and post them to django orm
+Responds to the procevent events and post them to django orm